geopm/geopm/service/docs/source/geopm_agent_gpu_activity.7.rst

 *
   **Report Extensions**\ :

-      Per node extensions added to the report:
-  ``Accelerator Frequency Requests``\ :
+  ``GPU Frequency Requests``\ :
       The number of frequency requests made by the agent

   ``Resolved Max Frequency``\ :
      Fmax after phi has been taken into account

   ``Resolved Efficient Frequency``\ :
      Fe after phi has been taken into account

   ``Resolved Frequency Range``\ :
-      The selection range of the agent after phi has been taken into account
+     The frequency selection range of the agent after phi has been taken into account

-      Per GPU extensions added to the report:
-   ``Accelerator # Active Region Energy``\ :
+  ``GPU # Active Region Energy``\ :
-       Per Accelerator GPU energy reading during the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
+     Per GPU energy reading during the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
-   ``Accelerator # Active Region Time``\ :
+  ``GPU # Active Region Time``\ :
-       Per Accelerator GPU time during the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
+     Per GPU time during the Region
+     of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
-   ``Accelerator # Active Region Start Time``\ :
+  ``GPU # Active Region Start Time``\ :
-       Per Accelerator GPU start time for the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
+     Per GPU start time for the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
-   ``Accelerator # Active Region Start Time``\ :
+  ``GPU # Active Region Start Time``\ :
-       Per Accelerator GPU stop time for the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
+     Per GPU stop time for the Region of Interest (ROI) where ROI is determined as the first sample of GPU activity to the last sample of GPU activity.
 *
   **Control Loop Gate**\ :